Chase-The-Golden/CarRentalPy/README.md

 # CarRentalPy

 Course end project regarding programming in Python.
 The original module, *rentalmodule.py*, is made in accordance to the given instructions in the most accurate approach possible.
-At this time, I intend to make an improved module titled *rentalmodule2.py* with a more concise & readable code.
+At this time, I made an improved module titled *rentalmodule2.py* with a more concise & readable code.

 ## The Project